osome-iu/BotSlayer-CE/README.md

 The tool is called `BotSlayer`.
 Here we introduce `BotSlayer-CE`, the open-source Community Edition of the tool.
 There is also [a free but not open-source version](https://osome.iuni.iu.edu/tools/botslayer) that includes a proprietary bot detection software.

 BotSlayer-CE is easy to install and can be customized to any topics of interest.
-Its embedded algorithms and user-friendly interface make it possible for experts as well as reporters and citizens to study online manipulation.
+Its embedded algorithms and user-friendly interface make it possible for experts as well as journalists and citizens to study online manipulation.

 **Figure 2** shows an overview of the BotSlayer-CE system architecture with its backend, middleware, and frontend.
 The backend collects and analyzes tweets, while the frontend renders a dashboard that reports suspicious content to users.